 The Company's annual incentive plan has two independent, pre-determined and equally weighted metrics to measure the Company's success and payouts under such plan: (1) working capital as a percentage of revenue ("Working Capital") and (2) EBITDA percentage ("EBITDA").
 Working capital is defined as current assets (excluding cash) less current liabilities (excluding short-term borrowings).
-Substantially all corporate exempt employees of the Company, including executive officers, are eligible to participate in the Company's annual incentive plan in 2016, aligning a portion of each employee's cash compensation with Company performance.
+Substantially all corporate exempt employees of the Company, including executive officers, are eligible to participate in the Company's annual incentive plan in 2017, aligning a portion of each employee's cash compensation with Company performance.

-Each participant is assigned a target level percentage bonus, which ranges from 5% to 100% of salary, depending on the level of the participant.
-There are three performance result multiplier levels of the target level percentage bonus set under the incentive plan for each of the two performance metrics - minimum (50%), target (100%) and maximum (200%) (the "performance result multiplier").
+Each participant is assigned a target level percentage bonus (target incentive opportunity), which ranges from 5% to 100% of salary, depending on the level of the participant.
+There are three performance metric result levels of the target level percentage bonus set under the incentive plan for each of the two performance metrics - minimum (50%), target (100%) and maximum (200%) (the "performance metric result").
 Entry level is the "minimum" level of EBITDA and Working Capital for which the Company provides an annual incentive payout.
 If the Company's EBITDA is less than the entry level threshold, then there is no payout in that fiscal year for the EBITDA portion of the annual incentive.
-If the Company's Working Capital is less than the entry level threshold for a performance metric, the "minimum" level payout of 50% of the target level percentage bonus is earned.
+If the Company's Working Capital is less than the entry level threshold, then there is no payout in that fiscal year for the Working Capital portion of the annual incentive.
+If the Company achieves the entry level threshold for a performance metric, the "minimum" level payout of 50% of the target level percentage bonus is earned.
 For the EBITDA portion of the annual incentive plan, the target multiplier level (100% of the participant's applicable percentage of base salary) is earned when the target EBITDA level is reached by the Company.
-For the EBITDA portion of the annual incentive plan, the target multiplier level (100% of the participant's applicable percentage of base salary) is earned when the target EBITDA level is reached by the Company.
-For the EBITDA portion of the annual incentive plan, the target multiplier level (100% of the participant's applicable percentage of base salary) is earned when the target EBITDA level is reached by the Company.
-For the EBITDA portion of the annual incentive plan, the target multiplier level (100% of the participant's applicable percentage of base salary) is earned when the target EBITDA level is reached by the Company.
+For the Working Capital level is reached by the Company.
 For the EBITDA portion of the annual incentive plan, for the "maximum" level multiplier of 200% of the target level percentage bonus to occur, the Company's EBITDA must equal or exceed the maximum EBITDA goal that was set for the incentive plan.
-For the Working Capital portion of the annual incentive plan, for the "maximum" level multiplier of 200% of the target level percentage bonus to occur, the Company's Working Capital must equal or exceed the maximum Working Capital goal that was set for the incentive plan.
+For the Working Capital portion of the annual incentive plan, for the "maximum" level multiplier of 200% of the target level percentage bonus to occur, the Company's Working Capital must equal or exceed the maximum" level multiplier of 200% of the target level percentage bonus to occur, the Company's Working Capital must equal or exceed the maximum Working Capital goal that was set for the incentive plan.
 Results falling between the stated thresholds of minimum, target and maximum will result in an interpolated, or sliding scale payout.

-For 2016, the chief executive officer's participation level was 100%, the chief financial officer's participation level was 80%, and the other executive officers' participation levels were between 75-80%.
+For 2017, the chief executive officer's participation level was 100%, the chief financial officer's participation level was 80%, and the other executive officers' participation levels were between 50-80%.
 These participation level percentages are based on each executive's level of responsibility for the Company's financial performance.
-Mr. Miller, the Company's Executive Chairman, has voluntarily waived his right to participate in the Company's annual incentive plan.